syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 # Trackball in WinUI Cartesian Chart (SfCartesianChart)

-The [ChartTrackballBehavior]() allows you to track a data point closer to the cursor position.
+The trackball allows you to track a data point closer to the cursor position.
 The x values are determined from the position of the vertical line in the axis and y values are determined from the points touching the vertical line in the series.

 ## Define trackball

-You can create an instance [`ChartTrackballBehavior`]() and add it to the [`Behaviors`]() collection.
+To add trackball in the chart, create an instance [`ChartTrackballBehavior`]() and add it to the [`Behaviors`]() collection of the chart.

 {% tabs %}